openmelody/mt-plugin-configassistant/README.md

 file as a means for defining what the various settings and form elements they would like to expose to a user.

-If Config Assistant is being used within the context of a theme, then users of your theme will automatically have a "Theme Options" menu item added to their design menu so they can easily access the settings you define.
+Config Assistant will automatically add a "Theme Options" menu item to the user's design menu so they can easily access the settings you define, and see a summary "About" tab describing the theme they are currently using.

 Config Assistant can also work with "static" content to make deploying your plugin or theme easier.
 (If you've installed many plugins, you know that you must often